 If you, or someone close to you, is growing old at home, it is important to have one of our Merced, CA geriatric care managers coordinate medical needs and preventive measures necessary to maintain the best possible health.

 Scheduling and keeping routine doctor visits or screenings, checking on cholesterol and blood pressure levels help to indicate what, if any, measures need to be taken to ensure elder health.

 Flu shots, eye exams, visits to the dentist and dermatologist are all important, and just some of the elder concierge services we offer.
 Coordinating home management for an elderly person is crucial to their continued wellbeing.

 Modifying a Home to Allow Aging in Place

 Our geriatric care managers can help you or your elderly relative to assess the modifications necessary to make an elderly person’s home accessible and safe.
 The two major considerations are: recognizing that aging is a progression, and projecting how needs might change.
 Understanding what assistive technologies are available is also helpful and useful in the planning process.

 Our Merced geriatric care managers can help you to determine what modifications are necessary now and are likely to be needed in the future.
-They can also help you to navigate the various options available to help pay for the project.
+They can also help you to navigate the various senior concierge services available to help pay for the project.